 Analyze AppLocker Events

-This gives you a fair understanding about how a AppLocker policy is delivered to the devices and is implemented to the devices.
+This gives you a fair understanding of how an AppLocker policy is delivered to the devices and is implemented to the devices.

 All AppLocker events are logged to Applications and Services event logs under the path Microsoft\Windows\AppLocker